marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-ii-filter-the-process-chart-.md

   - The URL can be picked up by showing the filter (Data -> Filter views-> Estimated to S for example).
 See how the URL in the address bar changed to have a `&fvid=` at the end.
     Select the whole address and use that as the first parameter
   - The name is just a name for the filter `Only Size S` for example
-  - The full forumla will look something like `=HYPERLINK("https://docs.google.com/spreadsheets/d/1IinrY-3_wEQUwHucDgHsCMUkFhLOqlBzXkZfc1yLBBI/edit#gid=918968025&fvid=2092689969", "Only Size S")`
+  - The full formula will look something like `=HYPERLINK("https://docs.google.com/spreadsheets/d/1IinrY-3_wEQUwHucDgHsCMUkFhLOqlBzXkZfc1yLBBI/edit#gid=918968025&fvid=2092689969", "Only Size S")`
 - Repeat for all views.

 An user can now click one of those links and get the chart filtered.